seqan/seqan3/doc/tutorial/argument_parser/index.md

 \snippet doc/tutorial/argument_parser/solution6.cpp file_validator
 \endsolution

+# Full solution

+The following solution shows the complete code including all the little assignments of this tutorial that can serve as a copy'n'paste source for your application.

+\solution
+\include doc/tutorial/argument_parser/solution6.cpp
+\endsolution

 # Update Notifications

 When you run a SeqAn-based application for the first time, you will likely be asked about "update notifications".